100applins/100applins/README.md

-pokemon is live creepypasta is laugh bfdi is love <3
+pokemon is live creepypasta is laugh object shows is love <3